Real convergence and periodicity of $p$-adic continued fractions

 In fact, it computationally appears that Browkin's and Algorithm \eqref{Alg: MR} continued fractions converge, both in the periodic and the non-periodic cases, to some real number (see computations in Section \ref{Sec: computations}).
 The problem in generalizing the proof of Theorem \ref{Thm: quadconv} is again the presence of negative partial quotients.

 \begin{Remark} Notice the difference between the statement of Theorem \ref{Thm: quadconv} and our Conjecture \ref{Conj: BroConv}.
 In fact, in Theorem \ref{Thm: quadconv} the real convergence is proved for all quadratic irrationalities, also in the case where they can not be embedded in the reals, i.e. they have negative discriminant.
 This implies, in particular, that imaginary quadratic irrationals can not have a periodic Ruban's continued fraction.
 Instead, Conjecture \ref{Conj: BroConv} is stated only for quadratic irrationalities having positive discriminant.
 In fact, it is false for imaginary quadratic irrationals as, for example,

 has a periodic \textit{Browkin I} continued fraction in $\mathbb{Q}_5$ and, hence, can not converge to a real number.
 On the contrary, \textit{Browkin I} continued fractions of imaginary quadratic irrationals for which periodicity is not observed, seem to converge to a real number. \end{Remark}

-Now we prove Proposition \ref{Pro: Conv}, stating that, for the periodic case, we know that the $p$--adic continued fraction converge to the ``same" quadratic irrational in $\mathbb{R}$.
-In fact, we show that the periodic $p$--adic continued fractions of quadratic irrationals that have embeddings both in $\mathbb{R}$ and in $\mathbb{Q}_p$, converge simultaneously in $\mathbb{R}$ and in $\mathbb{Q}_p$ to roots of the same minimal polynomial.
-Before proving Proposition \ref{Pro: Conv}, we recall the following classical result for the convergence of periodic continued fractions in the Euclidean setting.
+Now we prove Proposition \ref{Pro: Conv}, stating that, in the periodic case, the $p$--adic continued fraction converges to the ``same" quadratic irrational in $\mathbb{R}$.
+In fact, we show that periodic $p$--adic continued fractions of quadratic irrationals that have embeddings both in $\mathbb{R}$ and in $\mathbb{Q}_p$, converge simultaneously in $\mathbb{R}$ and in $\mathbb{Q}_p$ to roots of the same minimal polynomial.
+Before proving Proposition \ref{Pro: Conv}, we recall the following classical and very general result for the convergence of periodic complex continued fractions in the Euclidean setting.
 The proof can be found in Wall's book \cite{WALL} or in Lane's original paper \cite{LAN}.